Your resource for web content, online publishing

 All that’s squeezed into 90 minutes, including cutaways to incessant negging from Nouriel Roubini and the mainstream media — solid comedic relief.

-That side of the film makes for a solid primer on the discourse.
+That side of the film makes for a great primer on the discourse.
 It even features a decent, albeit small, roster of legitimate insiders, including, among others: Blockstream co-founder Adam Back, veteran hacktivist Amir Taaki, a prominent early Bitcoiner now working on anonymous protocol DarkFi, as well as cryptography consultant and former Bitcoin core dev Peter Todd.

 Hoback later suggests Todd could be Nakamoto, hiding in plain sight all these years.